thycotic/dsv-docs/product/dynamic-secrets/mysql.md

 }
 ```

 The path is arbitrary.
-There is no secret data.
+There is no secret data when creating the dynamic secret.
 All the necessary information is in the attributes, where all the fields are required.
 In the `linkConfig`, be sure to specify the path of the root secret as the value of the `linkedSecret` key.
 The value of
 `linkType` is always `dynamic` for dynamic secrets.